Bothy

 What to expect inside

 Large, well-built estate bothy with a main room, side rooms and an upstairs sleeping area.
 Two fireplaces.
 Stone walls and a solid roof.
-The estate maintains it, not the MBA, so respect the privilege.
+Owned by the Dundonnell estate and maintained by the MBA — respect the privilege.
 A shovel and brush are provided — leave it cleaner than you found it.

 When to visit